Last updated on November 20, 2025

 - Clusters are Region-specific.

-- Clusters can contain tasks using both the Fargate and EC2 launch types.
+- Launch Types: Clusters can contain tasks using the Fargate, EC2, and External (ECS Anywhere) launch types simultaneously.

 - Before you can delete a cluster, you must delete the services and deregister the container instances inside that cluster.